 Property Tax is 1% of the assessed value of the land and home.

-Whether you are looking for beachfront land or a centrally located plot, we offer various lots of land for sale in the Dominican Republic.
+Whether you are looking for beachfront land or a centrally located lot, we’re here to help you find the perfect lot of land for sale in the Dominican Republic.

 For larger parcels of land for commercial development, please see our commercial real estate listings.